hzFishy/UnrealNotes/content/Unity/Visual Scripting/Found issues.md

-- ==Variable & event names are identified by literal string==
+- ==Variable & event names are identified by literal string== (for variables user needs to type it manually or sometimes the dropdown will work)

 - ==Variable & event names cannot be edited across all instances== (must be edited by hand)

-- ==Events cannot return params==
+- ==Events cannot return params and input count must be manually added==

 - ==Most inputs of nodes cannot be directly typed in==, this means you need to add another node for the literal value

-- Must specify trigger event node inputs count

 - Wildcard pins type are not updated after connecting a known type